tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 :::note charting
-Tenzir doesn't have charting capabilities (yet), so in this and subsequent examples, we end with the data, or replace a `chart` query with an aggregation.
+Tenzir doesn't have charting capabilities (yet), so in this and subsequent examples, we end with the data, or replace a `chart` query with an aggregation using `summarize`.
 :::

 ### Top 10 sources by number of connections